TrevMcKendrick/blog/_posts/2012-11-30-product-roadmaps.md

 ---
 layout: post
 title: Product Roadmaps
+category: blog
 ---

  I'm lucky in that once a week I get to sit down and hear founders pitch their companies and products.
 As I listen I'm asking myself two things:

  1. Why or why not might this work?
  2. How can I add value to this team?
 I want to talk about #2.